rsinema/sentence-transformer-lab/README.md

 ## Introduction

 This is project for my Natural Language Processing class.
 This uses sentence transformers to embed a bunch of technical eBooks that I have on my machine, and makes them searchable.
-I can input a question, which will get embedded, and then the _n_ nearest chunks from data will be returned.
+I can input a question, which will get embedded, and then the _n_ nearest chunks from the data will be returned.
 Here is an example of a question and the chunks that are returned:

 ```bash
 $ python ebook_search.py -q "How do I route traffic to my Docker container?"